MAINTAINING ACTIVE STATUS IN THE SAIL PROGRAM

 When a student joins the SAIL Program, his/her CSUSB email address is added to a listserv so that participants can receive regular communication from the SAIL staff regarding important SAIL and campus information.
 To complement SAIL’s listserv and this website, SAIL created a Blackboard Organization page reserved for SAIL participants only.
 Here, students can access announcements, view an integrated SAIL and campus calendar, download study skills resources, obtain scholarship and employment information and read about SAIL students’ accomplishments.
 Access to SAIL’s Blackboard Organization Page is granted only after a student has been accepted into the SAIL program.

 SAIL’s Harbor is located in UH-385 next door to SAIL’s main office.
 When the space is not being utilized for a SAIL class or workshop, SAIL students may study here or use the computers to access their campus email, online course components, conduct research, or type up a paper.
 SAIL’s computers are networked with printers managed by Testing Office (UH-351).

 SAIL’s Harbor is equipped with an Accessible Workstation [provided by the Assistive Technologies & Accessibility Center (ATAC)].
 This Accessible Workstation is part of a CSU initiative to improve the access to information for students with disabilities.
 The goal is to improve the following areas: web accessibility, instructional materials, and procurement of electronic & information technology (E&IT).

 Student Development Activities

-SAIL’s main office (UH-386) is a designated location to pick up of Coyote Day Packs.
-The DEN (CSUSB Food Pantry) delivers emergency nourishment to SAIL and CSUSB students.
+SAIL’s main office (UH-386) is a designated location to pick up of Coyote Meal Kits.
+The CSU Basic Needs Initiative (The Obershaw DEN) delivers emergency nourishment to SAIL and CSUSB students.
 Campus map with Coyote Meal Kit distribution locations.